HilliamT/nextjs-steam-auth/README.md

 ## 👋 Introduction
 NextJS is a React-based web framework that aims to deliver websites as statically as possible.
 This can provide many performance and development benefits over a framework like [Express](https://github.com/expressjs/express#readme).

-Setting up authentication can be tricky, especially with OpenID login systems such as Steam.
-This repository is an example of how one may go about injecting Steam user authentication into their React-based application and are looking to migrate to a framework like NextJS.
+Setting up authentication can be tricky, especially with OpenID login systems such as Steam (there are not many implementations avaiable, let alone in NextJS).
+This repository is an example of how one may go about injecting Steam user authentication.
+This allows you to use Steam authentication with a NextJS API backend, and implement such components into your own project

-Unfortunately, there is not much other middleware for Steam authentication.

 ## 🔌 Getting Started